Get stories and expert advice on all things related to college and parenting.

 Use the buddy system.
 It can be tempting to go for a run alone, or make a quick trip to the library by yourself after dark, but it’s not worth the risk.
 Never be alone at night or in remote areas.
 Stick with your friends at parties and don’t let a friend leave a party alone or with someone they don’t know.
 Use the buddy system when taking public transportation, Uber and Lyft, too.

 Take advantage of safety training.
 Many campuses offer self-defense classes, or you can sign up for one at a local Y or recreation center.

 Register any valuables with serial numbers (electronics, bikes, etc.) with the campus police department.
 This makes them easier to track if they’re stolen.

-Students should closely follow all their school’s guidelines intended to reduce the chance of a COVID-19 outbreak in the campus community.
-Depending on the school, this may include indoor masking requirements, social distancing rules in buildings and outdoors as well as mask requirements.
+Students should closely follow all their school’s guidelines intended to reduce the spread of COVID-19 in the campus community.
+Depending on the school, this may include indoor masking requirements, social distancing rules in buildings and outdoors, and regular testing for unvaccinated students.

 You can help by making sure your student has a supply of both disposable and reusable/washable masks along with hand sanitizer to keep in their dorm room and backpack.
-And reiterate that frequent hand washing is one of the best prevention strategies for transmissible illnesses like the common cold as well as COVID-19.
+And reiterate that frequent hand washing remains one of the best prevention strategies for transmissible illnesses like the common cold as well as COVID-19.

 Find more safety apps and other tips in "A Woman's Guide to Personal Safety" >